tjeaster81/Mismo-Messaging-System/README.md

 cluster SMTP Engines and/or qProcessors.
 Third, storing all of the messages in MongoDB allows us to create a simple, elegant webmail system for accessing/sending of messages.

-### load-balancer
-An optional front-end load-balancer to distribute inbound SMTP requests via custom logic.
-Should provide support for the round-robin, least-connections, least-messages, least-load-avg, and ipHash methods of load-balancing.

 **TODO:**
 Figure out how to store the pool configurations (yaml, js, xml, etc?) for start-up.